h3nryza/Python/Cryptography/EasyCrypto/ReadMe.md

 EasyCrypto.py -i "This Will De Decrypt, Outputted to file" -d -o .//test         </br>
 EasyCrypto.py -i "This Will De Decrypt a file, Outputted to file" -d -f -o .//test </br>

+## Updates
+30-05-2018 : Added pkcs2 module to help with C# decryption

 ## License
 MIT copyright